Why do some people seem to have all the strong self-confidence?

 It takes time to develop and sustain your healthy Sense of Self.

-Perhaps you’ve already discovered that healthy self-image, strong self-confidence, and your Sense of Self are interrelated yet distinct elements that play off each other.
+Perhaps you’ve already discovered that a healthy self-image, strong self-confidence, and your Sense of Self are interrelated yet distinct elements that play off each other.

 Your Sense of Self (SoS) is closely related to the image you have of yourself that was formed based on the ongoing verbal and nonverbal messages you received from your parents or caregivers during childhood.